Applying for a credit card: a guide

 What should I do if my credit card application is declined?

-If your application gets declined, don’t despair – but definitely don’t go and apply for lots more cards.
+If your application gets declined, don’t despair – and definitely don’t go and apply for lots more cards.
 Having multiple credit card applications, especially in a short period, could dent your credit score because providers might view it as high-risk behaviour.
 So, it's best to work out why you might have been declined before applying for another credit card.

 If you have been turned down by a provider, they should be able to give you the main reason for doing so if you ask them.
-Therefore you should first contact the lender to ask them for clarification.
+Therefore, you should first contact the lender to ask them for clarification.